Who is the Carlisle School Committee?

 - Except in an emergency, the Committee will not attempt to make a decision regarding a question before full examination and an opportunity for the Superintendent to research the matter and make a recommendation to the School Committee.

 - No complaints or allegations will be allowed in public concerning any staff member or any person connected to the school system.

-- Thank you for your cooperation.
+Thank you for your cooperation.

-All parents, students or other citizens initiating complaints or concerns regarding any aspect of the school department or a school employee shall be encouraged to seek a resolution at the lowest possible level.
-If the complaint cannot be resolved at any lower level, it may be appealed to the superintendent's level.
+All parents, students, or other citizens initiating complaints or concerns regarding any aspect of the school district or a school employee shall be encouraged to seek a resolution at the lowest possible level.
+If the complaint cannot be resolved at any lower level, it may be appealed to the Superintendent's level.
 It shall be considered for possible placement on the agenda of the next regular meeting for the School Committee's consideration if requested by the person making the complaint.
 Certain personnel matters must be treated, by law, in executive session, and the subject of the complaint has the right to be present at the discussion.